HKUSHXLab/fastdfs/dev_logs/017_RDB_ADAPTERS_PLAN.md

 2. **Phase 2**: Implement `PostgreSQLAdapter` and `MySQLAdapter`.
 3. **Phase 3**: Implement `DuckDBAdapter` with native optimizations.
 4. **Phase 4**: Integration tests and documentation updates.

+## 7. Implementation Updates & Deviations

+### 7.1 User-Provided Metadata Hints
+- **Change**: Added support for manual metadata overrides in `SQLAdapter` and all subclasses.
+- **Reason**: Real-world databases often lack explicit foreign key constraints or require specific columns to be designated as time indices for DFS.
+- **Implementation**:
+    - Added `primary_keys`, `foreign_keys`, `time_columns`, and `type_hints` arguments to `__init__`.
+    - These hints take precedence over auto-discovered metadata.
+    - Implemented in `sql_base.py` and `duckdb.py`.

+### 7.2 Native DuckDB Metadata Discovery
+- **Change**: `DuckDBAdapter` uses native SQL queries (`PRAGMA table_info`, `PRAGMA foreign_key_list`) instead of SQLAlchemy for metadata discovery.
+- **Reason**: To maintain a lightweight dependency profile and leverage DuckDB's native capabilities fully without relying on the SQLAlchemy dialect for DuckDB.

+### 7.3 DFS Engine Robustness
+- **Change**: Patched `fastdfs/dfs/base_engine.py` and `fastdfs/dfs/featuretools_engine.py`.
+- **Reason**: Integration testing with the MySQL adapter revealed issues when using `TransformFeature` (e.g., `MONTH(date)`) as keys and handling cutoff times.
+- **Fixes**:
+    - Updated `base_feature_is_key` to handle `TransformFeature` recursively.
+    - Ensured cutoff time columns are preserved in the target dataframe passed to Featuretools to avoid `KeyError`.

+### 7.4 Validation Example
+- **Change**: Created `examples/mysql_finance_example.py`.
+- **Details**: A complete end-to-end example using the CTU Financial dataset hosted on a remote MySQL server.
+This validates connection handling, schema discovery, hint application, and DFS feature computation in a realistic setting.

+## 8. Documentation Updates

+### 8.1 README Update
+- **Summary**: Updated `README.md` to feature the new SQL Adapter capabilities instead of the manual schema definition method.
+- **Changes**:
+    - Replaced "Option C: Manual Schema Definition" with "Option C: Load from Relational Database".
+    - Added code examples for `SQLiteAdapter` and mentioned support for MySQL, PostgreSQL, and DuckDB.
+    - Highlighted the ability to provide hints (primary keys, time columns) when loading from RDBs.
+- **Rationale**: The new SQL adapters provide a much more streamlined and automated way to ingest data into FastDFS, aligning with the goal of simplifying the user experience.
+Manual schema definition via YAML is still possible but is no longer the primary recommended path for users with existing databases.